mcarvin8/sf-decomposer/README.md

 The `sfdx-decomposer` is a plugin to read the original metadata files (XML) and create smaller, more manageable files for version control.
 The inverse function (`recompose`) will recreate metadata files for deployments.

+This will parse and retain the following in the original XMLs:

+- Character Data (CDATA)
+- Comments
+- Attributes

+The decomposed file format can be XML, JSON, or YAML.
+Based on testing, XML and YAML handles CDATA formatting nicer than JSON.

 **DISCLAIMERS:**

 - It is highly recommended that you extensively test this plugin in a sandbox environment on the metadata types you wish to use this tool for.